sheemer/TrueToHire/README.md

     Navigate to docker/nginx.conf.

-    Update the server name, paths, or ports as needed for your environment.
+    Update as needed for your environment.

 🚀 Running the Application